Camunian rose: Meaning and variations

 Regarding the interpretation, not easy for a symbol pertaining to a lost and past culture, Paola Farina suggests that the "Camunian rose" had originally a solar meaning, which then developed into a wider meaning of a positive power, to bring life and good luck.

-The symbol is called in Italian "rosa camuna" (camunian rose) because it looks like a flower, but this name is a modern invention.
-A stylized "camunian rose" has become the symbol of the Lombardy Region.
+The name of the symbol, derived from its resemblance to a flower, is a modern invention.
+A stylized "Camunian rose" has become the symbol of the Lombardy region and is featured on its flag.